Faustria/SpecExplorer2010Reviver/README.md

 EPILOG
 ======
-Other very closely related fields are:
+Other very closely related fields are:<br>
-Writing good requirements for software systems Programming of dynamic (embedded) systems
+Writing good requirements for software systems<br>
+Programming of dynamic (embedded) systems<br>
-Reverse engineering of (embedded) software
+Reverse engineering of (embedded) software<br>
-Simulating dynamic systems for system engineering, prediction Quantitative model based safety analysis for (embedded) systems
+Simulating dynamic systems for system engineering, prediction<br>
+Quantitative model based safety analysis for (embedded) systems<br>

 These areas have in common that in industry in all of them some very tedious, painful steps are still done manually and it is very difficult to share or reuse work within a team and between them.
 Handling these problems is a minefield.
 Spec Explorer shows practical solutions to all these fields.